lucasfernandes/PhotoGrid/README.md

 # PhotoGrid

 PhotoGrid is a simple app to let your best photos organized. <br/>
-You can check your prefered photos like favorites also.
+You can mark your prefered photos like favorites also.

 ## Features
   - Take a new photo using camera device